DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/12-08 Meeting Notes.md

 ### Steam Next Fest / Creating a Full Playable Demo

+- For games with low visibility, demos are the way to go.
+- The trending + trending free pages include demos.
+So, we can use this to increase impressions and wishlists.
+- For a game like ours that doesn't have access to a whole bunch of marketi

 > Note: In order to be eligible for February's next fest, the game must be set to release fully on or after March 2nd.

 - January 5th: Registration Deadline - up-to-date marketing materials (recommended).
 Steam page up and public.
 Trailer is also a good idea.